iRashedK/HR/README.md

 This project analyzes employee data and suggests relevant certifications and courses using OpenRouter AI.
 Upload a CSV or Excel file with employee information and get structured recommendations.

-The web interface is built with Bootstrap 5 and supports a dark/light mode toggle and switching between Arabic and English.
+The web interface uses Bootstrap 5 with language and dark mode toggles.
+Results appear in interactive cards showing roadmaps, links and prices, and can be downloaded as PDF files.

 ## Usage